rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

 setup.

 .. figure:: /images/tour_de_hackerspace/budapest/budapest_biotope.jpg
-    :alt: biotope in the main room
+    :alt: biotope in the main room, called greenwall
     :align: center
     :width: 80%
     :figwidth: 80%

-    biotope in the main room
+    biotope in the main room, called greenwall

-Inside there lives an `Axolotl`_ which, so they told me, forms a stable ecosystem together with the plants.
-Apparently the excretion from the Axolotl produce all the minerals the plants need to grow.
-So they simply pump the water where the Axolotl resides to the top and let it flow down.
-The only thing they need to do is to feed the Axolotl with worms every day.
+Inside there lives an `axolotl`_ (named Haxolotl) which, so they told me, forms a stable ecosystem together with the plants.
+Apparently the excretion from the axolotl produce all the minerals the plants need to grow.
+So they simply pump the water where the axolotl resides to the top and let it flow down.
+The only thing they need to do is to feed the axolotl with worms every day.

 .. figure:: /images/tour_de_hackerspace/budapest/budapest_axolotl_0.jpg
     :alt: Axolotl